-Rotisserie chickens — those $5.99 (or less) already cooked birds that supermarkets sell — are in the news.
-The Wall Street Journal is reporting that Americans bought well over 600 million of them last year alone, more than any other year.
-Our consumption of rotisserie chickens has continually increased since they became a supermarket staple in the 1990s, yet their price has not increased.
-Grocery stores don't want to raise their prices.
+Rotisserie chickens — those $5.99 (or less) already cooked birds that supermarkets sell — are a dinnertime favorite.
+The Wall Street Journal reports that Americans bought well over 600 million of them in 2017 alone, and the trend has been growing since.
+Our consumption of rotisserie chickens has only increased since they became a supermarket staple in the 1990s, yet their price hasn't increased.
+Why?
+Because grocery stores don't want to raise the price of this weeknight staple.

-Why have they kept prices steady for 20 years?
-They count on making more money by keeping the price down.
-Many people, myself included, often buy their side dishes at the same time they buy a rotisserie chicken.
-Those side dishes are money makers for the grocery store.
+They've kept prices steady for 20 years because they make more money over time by keeping the price down.
+For one, it keeps people coming back for more.
+And many people, myself included, often buy their side dishes at the same time they buy the chicken, and those side dishes are money makers.

-The Wall Street Journal says the majority of rotisserie chickens sold weigh about two pounds and come from chickens that are 4 weeks old.
-Costco sells larger chickens, aiming for three pounds, that are 11 weeks old.
+The Wall Street Journal says the majority of rotisserie chickens sold weigh about two pounds cooked and come from chickens that are 4 weeks old.
+Costco sells larger chickens, roughly three pounds when cooked, that are 11 weeks old.
 Anyone who has ever sliced up a rotisserie chicken knows that a big part of those birds is breast meat.
 These are chickens that are bred to have large breasts, which isn't the natural state for most chickens.
 They are almost certainly factory farmed, and whether they have a 4-week life or an 11-week life, they are raised in cramped, inhumane conditions.

 There are other issues with rotisserie chickens, too.
-The ingredients in them aren't simply chicken and spices like sage and thyme.
-The ingredients in Costco's Kirkland brand rotisserie chicken are water and seasonings (salt, sodium phosphate, modified food starch, potato dextrin, carrageenan, sugar, dextrose, spice extractives).
-There are 460 milligrams of sodium in a 3-ounce portion of Costco's chicken.
+The ingredients aren't simply chicken and spices like sage and thyme.
+For example, the ingredients in a basic three-pound rotisserie chicken are water and seasonings (salt, sodium phosphate, modified food starch, potato dextrin, carrageenan, sugar, dextrose, spice extractives).
+There are 460 milligrams of sodium in a 3-ounce portion of chicken.
 That high sodium content is common in most rotisserie chickens, and some other brands can have ingredients that contain gluten, preservatives and food dyes.

 Why not cook a whole chicken at home?